Google Fined $5 Billion For Antitrust Violations Related To Relationship With Android Manufacturers

 — CNN (@CNN) July 18, 2018

 A Google spokesperson stated, “Android has created more choice for everyone, not less.
 A vibrant ecosystem, rapid innovation, and lower prices are classic hallmarks of robust competition.”
 The corporation plans to appeal the decision.
 Android is the most popular mobile software globally.
-ZDNet reports that about 80% of smart mobile devices across the world run on Android.
+ZDNet reports that about 80 percent of smart mobile devices across the world run on Android.

-This is the third major investigation into Google by the EU and the second time they have imposed a fine upon Google, the first being last year when they fined them $2.72 billion for another antitrust violation caused by its use of its internet search service to promote its shopping service in an improper manner.
+This is the third major investigation into Google by the EU and the second time they have imposed a fine upon Google; the first being last year when they fined them $2.72 billion for another antitrust violation caused by its use of its internet search service to promote its shopping service in an improper manner.
 The technology firm is also appealing that fine.
 Another investigation is currently underway that is looking at Google’s AdSense technology and whether it unfairly establishes its dominance in online advertising.

 Previous decisions by Margrethe Vestager include one against Facebook’s acquisition of WhatsApp and one into Apple’s purchase of Shazam.